centreon/centreon-broker/doc/dev/mapping.rst

-                                      enabled and log entry refers to an issue. log_type             short integer    0 for SOFT, 1 for HARD. msg_type             short integer    0 for SERVICE ALERT, 1 for HOST ALERT, 2 for SERVICE NOTIFICATION,
+                                      enabled and log entry refers to an issue. log_type             short integer    0 for SOFT, 1 for HARD. msg_type             short integer    0 for SERVICE ALERT (sent on service state change), 1 for HOST
+                                      ALERT (sent on host state change(,
+                                      2 for SERVICE NOTIFICATION
+                                      (notification sent out for a
-                                      3 for HOST NOTIFICATION, 4 for
+                                      service), 3 for HOST NOTIFICATION
+                                      (notification sent out for a host),
+                                      4 for Warning (Centreon Engine
-                                      Warning, 5 for EXTERNAL COMMAND,
+                                      warning), 5 for EXTERNAL COMMAND
+                                      (external command received), 6 for
+                                      CURRENT SERVICE STATE (current
+                                      state of monitored service, usually
+                                      sent at configuration reload), 7
-                                      6 for CURRENT SERVICE STATE, 7 for CURRENT HOST STATE, 8 for INITIAL
+                                      for CURRENT HOST STATE (current
+                                      state of monitored host, usually
+                                      sent at configuration reload), 8
+                                      for INITIAL SERVICE STATE (initial
+                                      state of service, after retention
+                                      processing, sent at process start),
-                                      SERVICE STATE, 9 for INITIAL HOST
+                                      9 for INITIAL HOST STATE (initial
+                                      state of monitored host, after
+                                      retention processing, sent at
-                                      STATE, 10 for
+                                      process start), 10 for
                                       ACKNOWLEDGE_SVC_PROBLEM external
+                                      command (special case of EXTERNAL
+                                      COMMAND for service
-                                      command, 11 for
+                                      acknowledgement), 11 for
                                       ACKNOWLEDGE_HOST_PROBLEM external
-                                      command.
+                                      command (special case of EXTERNAL
-notification_cmd     string           Notification command. notification_contact string           Notification contact. retry                integer          Current check attempt.
+                                      COMMAND for host acknowledgement). notification_cmd     string           Notification command. notification_contact string           Notification contact. retry                integer          Current check attempt.